bentheiii/strider/README.md

     * `"points"`: a list of points of the track, each point is a list:
         * `[0]`: the index of the frame where the point appeared (int)
         * `[1]`: a list representing the x, y coordinates of the point in pixels (list of 2 ints)
-* `"strider_version`: a string representing the version with which the json file was saved.
+* `"strider_version"`: a string representing the version with which the json file was saved.

 NOTE: tracks saved on earlier versions of the program might be missing some attributes (specifically `tags` and `strider_version`).
 It is recommended to check at runtime whether attributes exist and substitute default value if not.

 ## Platform
-The program is tested on Windows 64bit, although no major issues are expected if run on other platforms.
+The program is tested on Windows 10 64bit, although no major issues are expected if run on other platforms.

 ## Known Issues
 * When zoomed in, lines between points will only appear if at least one of the points is visible